National Open University of Nigeria: Examination

-The university uses computer-based testing (CBT) for first and second year students, except for law undergraduates who sit conventional pen-on-paper (POP) from their first year of admission.
+The university uses computer-based test (CBT) for first and second year students, except for law undergraduates who sit conventional pen-on-paper (POP) from their first year of admission.
 POP examinations are used for all students after the second year, and for postgraduate students.

 The CBT examinations have two formats: multiple choice questions and fill in the gap questions.
-The CBT system been criticised by some students, who say that the system requires students memorize their textbooks and produce answers that match those stored on the school's computers.
+The Computer Base Test (CBT) system been criticised by some students, who say that the system requires students memorize their textbooks and produce answers that match those stored on the school's computers.

 Assessment

-Tutor-marked assignments (TMAs) are continuous assessments that accounts for 30% of a student's total score.
+Tutor-marked assignments (TMAs) are continuous assessments(C.A) that accounts for 30% of a student's total score.
 Students are expected to answer all TMAs, which must be answered and submitted before students sit for the end of course examination.
 The end of course examinations account for the other 70% of a student's score.

 Facilities

 E-library

-The NOUN operates an e-library at the headquarters situated at Victoria Island, Lagos, Nigeria which all students have access to after providing a valid student's identity card.
-Students have access to both Internet facilities, books, journals, projects, theses of past students and other educational materials.
+The NOUN has an e-library at the headquarters situated at Victoria Island, Lagos, Nigeria which all students have access to after providing a valid student's identity card.
+Students have access to the internet, books, journals, projects, theses of past students and other educational materials.

 Radio station

-The NOUN FM radio station broadcasts on workdays and provides opportunities for Mass Communication students.
+The NOUN 105.9 FM radio station broadcasts on workdays and provides opportunities for Mass Communication students.

-E-courseware

-The NOUN also provides a platform for students that needs to access its database of educational materials NOUN e-Courseware Free Download strictly for educational purposes rather than financial or commercial purposes.
-Books can be downloaded in PDF formats at no cost.

 Scholarships

-In May 2014, the Nollywood movie star Ini Edo made headlines when she was offered a scholarship to study law at the university.
+In May 2014, the Nollywood movie star Ini Edo was offered a scholarship to study law at the university.
 Other actresses and actors including Desmond Elliot have also been offered scholarships.
 Chioma Chukwuka-Akpotha, Francis Duru, Doris Simeon and Sani Danja were announced as ambassadors for the NOUN.
-All four were presented by the Vice Chancellor Prof. Vincent A. Tenebe, with scholarships to study their courses of choice.
+All four were presented by vice chancellor Prof. Vincent A. Tenebe, with scholarships to study their courses of choice.